3 days in Milan: Itinerary of what to see in Milan (+ map)

 Porta Venezia is a beautiful neighbourhood full of neoclassical buildings and large parks.
 It is connected to the historic centre and is far less touristy than the centre itself.

 Porta Venezia is easily reached by metro – take the green M2 metro line at the Leonardo da Vinci Museum and change to the red M1 metro line at Cadorna Station.
-Get off at Palestro station in a quarter of an hour.
+Get off at Palestro station after about 15 minutes.

 Gardens of Indro Montanelli

-As you get off the metro, you will see the vast gardens of Indro Montanelli on your left.
-These include a natural history museum, the Dugnani Palace and a series of trails with seating.
-In addition, there are several snack bars where you can go for a meal or a coffee.
+As you get off the metro, you will see the vast gardens of Indro Montanelli on your left .
+These house the Natural History Museum, the Dugnani Palace and a series of paths with seating.
+In addition, there are several restaurants and cafés where you can go for a meal or a coffee.

 Arco di Portaluppi

 Directly opposite the Natural History Museum you will see the distinctive Arco di Portaluppi.
-If you like beautiful architecture, I recommend going through the gate and continuing past the beautiful buildings that are located in the district.
+If you like imposing architecture, I recommend you walk through the gate and continue past the beautiful buildings that can be found in the district.

 Arco di Portaluppi Milan